bodo-ai/Bodo/docs/docs/quick_start/quickstart_local_iceberg.md

 print(pd.read_iceberg("test_table", location="./iceberg_warehouse"))
 ```

-See [DataFrame Library API reference][dataframe-lib] for more information.
+See the [Bodo DataFrames API reference][dataframe-lib] for more information.
 Note that this quickstart uses a local Iceberg table, but you can also use Bodo with Iceberg tables on S3, ADLS, and GCS as well.